Mick235711/Beijing-Subway-Tools/docs/tools.md

 - `-b` determines the threshold of number of entries to break two consecutive `schedule` specification (defaults to 15).
 - `-l N` will append `4 * N` spaces before each line.
 (Default behavior is to not prepend spaces; `-l 5` is recommended for storing timetable specs)
 - `-e` will show empty timetable in modification mode
-- By default, trains that ends at the previous station specified will be automatically removed.
+- By default, trains that end at the previous station specified will be automatically removed.
 Specify `-d` to disable this behavior.

 Example Usage:
 <pre>